Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs6/kjs_future_examples.md

 This was written with KJS 6.1 in mind as of July 24th, 2023.

+Another option is to go to the Create Customized repository on my GitHub for better syntax colors and viewing.

 {% capture code_fence %}
 ```js
 ServerEvents.recipes(event => {